-The excitement is building with just a few weeks to go until we welcome Ferre Laevers and Julia Moons to the South West for the TSSW Early Years Conference 2020.
+We're looking forward to welcoming Ferre Laevers and Julia Moons to the South West for the TSSW Early Years Conference 2020 later this year.

 Ferre is director of the Research Centre for Experiential Education based at the University of Leuven and former President-elect of the European Early Childhood Education Research Association.
 Most of his work is linked to the innovative ‘Experiential Education’ project (EXE) of which he was the founding father, more than 35 years ago.